SajiJohnMiranda/DoCoreAI/README.md

 Our vision is to make DoCoreAI adaptable to both proprietary and open-source AI models, ensuring flexibility for all developers.
 Contributions and suggestions are welcome!

 ---

+## Finally Why DoCoreAI?

+- It **quantifies prompt intelligence** instead of relying on trial-and-error prompts.
+- AI **responds efficiently** when guided by reasoning, creativity, and precision metrics.

+---

 ## How to set it up

 After installing `docoreai`, create a `.env` file in the root directory with the following content: